-One of Costa Rica’s most popular tourist attractions is the Arenal volcano.
-Arenal is the country’s most active volcano and one of the ten most active in the world.
+One of Costa Rica’s most popular tourist attractions is Arenal, one of the ten most active volcanoes in the world.
 There’s beautiful hiking in the area, geothermal springs, a gorgeous lake, and the popular La Fortuna waterfall.
-Most of the activities in this area center around the national park with bird watching tours and trekking being particularly good here.
-Many visitors to the Arenal Volcano National Park stay in nearby La Fortuna as accommodation is cheaper than the hotels at the foot of the volcano.
+Most of the activities in this region center around the national park with bird watching tours and trekking.
+Most visitors to the Arenal Volcano National Park stay in nearby La Fortuna as accommodation is cheaper than the hotels at the foot of the volcano.
 Since this area is so popular, prices tend to be higher here than elsewhere in the country.

-- Average Cost of Food: Main courses in budget restaurants in the area will cost $6 USD on average, while soda restaurants (cheap local food) starts around $3 USD.
+- Average cost of food – Main courses in budget restaurants will cost $6 USD on average, while soda restaurants (cheap local food) starts around $3 USD.
 The cheapest food is in the main town of La Fortuna.

 Money Saving Tips

-- Travel off-season - Late April through November is considered the rainy season and as a result, prices tend to be less expensive and the region less crowded.
+- Travel off-season - Late April-November is considered the rainy season, and as a result, prices tend to be less expensive and the region less crowded.

-- Eat at the Sodas - These are small, family-run restaurants which specialize in inexpensive meals, usually costing around $2 USD, and that includes a drink.
+- Eat at the sodas - These are small, family-run restaurants that specialize in inexpensive meals, usually costing around $2 USD, and that includes a drink.
 They offer the best value in the area.

-- Avoid Tour Activities - There are a lot of great but expensive group activities and tours in the area.
-Skip them and do the free activities such as hiking the park (you’ll only need to for a taxi there), La Fortuna waterfall, and a few of the hot springs.
+- Avoid tour activities - There are a lot of great but expensive group activities and tours in the area.
+Skip them, and do the free activities such as hiking the park, La Fortuna waterfall, and a few of the hot springs.